luna/luna-book/go.md

 As you can see, each node displays it's results below it's visual representation
 <span class="uiref">1</span>.
 An important thing to note here is that Luna works in a reactive way, so keeps all results always up to date.
 Let's click on the lucky number node and press <kbd>enter</kbd> key.
 The node will expand from its minimal representation to a full one <span class="uiref">2</span> giving you access to interactive controls - a number slider in this example.
 Change the slider and observe how the results update on the fly!

+> **[info] Improvements ahead!**
+>
+> Currently the way Luna updates the results is sub-optimal.
+After changing the value or creating a new node, Luna checks the whole program from scratch, including polymorphic type resolution and performing optimizations on the low level graph representation.
+You can observe it when using the slider.
+>
+>Keep in mind that it affects only the interactive UI performance, not the graph performance in general.
+For example, if your graph is already created and receives thousands of objects from a web socket, they will be processed without performance overhead, because the graph will be type checked and optimized upfront.
+>
+>We are preparing new release, which will solve this issue and allow both value change as well as graph modification to perform almost instantly.